artmg/lubuild/help/understand/disk-layout.md

 # Understand Disk Layout

 Here are some sample disk layouts and notes to try and help you, depending on your needs

+NB: This article is somewhat old and needs reviewing and restructuring

 ## Sizing Notes

+### Recommendation for main system partition

+#### Lubuntu Desktop

+Recommend minimum 16GB device
+- for Desktop system based on Ubuntu or Lubuntu
-Recommend minimum 16GB device - skip the rest of the section if you're ok with that
+- skip the rest of the section if you're ok with that

 Reasoning: